UoE-BIOM528/workshops/04_gene-prediction.md

 2. Try running Augustus on [chromosome 11](data/Z.tritici.chr11.fasta).
   * Use the Ensembl fungi browser to check the prediction
   * Can you think of any reasons why there might be a discrepancy?
+3. Augustus by default only predicts the protein sequences of identified genes.
+Can you also predict coding sequences?

 ## A final gene prediction